PierfrancescoSoffritti/android-youtube-player/README.md

 During its existence the player will constantly emit events, you can easily listen to all of them by adding a [YouTubePlayerListener](#youtubeplayerlistener) to it.

 ### The onReady event
-The onReady callback of `YouTubePlayerListener` is called once, when the player is ready to be used. **You can't use a `YouTubePlayer` before it is ready**.
+The onReady callback of a `YouTubePlayerListener` is called once, when the `YouTubePlayer` is ready to be used. **You can't use a `YouTubePlayer` before it is ready**.

 ### Player state
-The player has a state, that changes accordingly to the playback.
+The player has a state, that changes accordingly to the playback changes.
 The [list of possible states](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/player/PlayerConstants.java#L5) is the same of the YouTube [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference#Playback_status).

 ```
 UNKNOWN